Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 Januari 2025 05.25.10 UTC
+- WIB: Selasa, 28 Januari 2025 06.22.30 UTC
-- WITA: Selasa, 28 Januari 2025 06.25.10 UTC
+- WITA: Selasa, 28 Januari 2025 07.22.30 UTC
-- WIT: Selasa, 28 Januari 2025 07.25.10 UTC
+- WIT: Selasa, 28 Januari 2025 08.22.30 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: friendship
+Kategori: success